alexbohm/Minetest-Mod-Sieve/README.txt

 # Minetest-Mod-Sieve
 This is a simple mod for the open source game "Minetest".
+Feel free to use/add your own textures (I used 32x32).
 This mod is still in a non-working state, only the hand sieve works.
 Works:
   Hand Sieve